Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Things To Note *Before* Creating A New Project
 These are the things you should keep in mind *before* creating a new project:
 * Contents (other than what is there in the 'docs' folder) are required to be less than 25 Mb in size.
-This includes code, and sample_data.
-The project is intended to have small files to facilitate execution and version control in Azure Machine Learning.
+See **NOTE** below.
-* The Sample\_Data folder is only for small data files (less than 5 Mb) with which you can test your code or do early development.
+* The sample\_data folder is only for small data files (less than 5 Mb) with which you can test your code or do early development.
 * Storing files such as Office Word, PowerPoint etc. can increase the size of Docs folder substantially.
 Find a [SharePoint](https://products.office.com/en-us/sharepoint/collaboration), or other collaborative resource to store such files.
 * For handling large files and outputs in Azure Machine Learning, read [this](http://aka.ms/aml-largefiles).

+**NOTE:** Please make sure other than the readme.md file, all documentation-related content (text, markdowns, images, other document files) that are NOT used during the project execution must reside in the folder named “docs” (all lowercase).
+This is a special folder ignored by Azure Machine Learning execution so that contents in this folder do not get copied to compute target unnecessarily.
+Objects in this folder also don’t count towards the 25 MB cap for project size, so you can store large image files needed in your documentation for example.
+They are still tracked by Git through Run History.

 ## Instantiating TDSP Structure and Templates From the Azure Machine Learning Template Gallery